memgraph/docs/docs/how-to-guides/manage-label-based-access-control-permissions.md

 Now Bob is able to perform a match.
 However, by executing the same query again, he is not able to get any results.
 Now that's unfortunate.
 Did we do anything wrong?

 Enter label-based access control.
-Since Bob was not an administrator, he was not able to see any data points in the graph.
-In other words, he does not have read permission on the `DataPoint` label.
+Since Bob is not an administrator, he was not able to see any data points in the graph.
+In other words, he does not have `READ` permission on the `DataPoint` label.

-Memgraph's label-based access control is hierarchically constructed, and the first permission one can be given is `READ`, on node labels or relationship edge types.
+Memgraph's label-based access control is hierarchically constructed, and the first permission one can be given on node labels or relationship edge types is `READ`.

 Alice now updates Bob's permissions by executing: